ThomasBallandras/apache-buildpack/README.md

 You don't need to add the corresponding `LoadModule` directive to your `apache.conf.erb` file.

+If no `apache.conf.erb` file is found, Apache will work as a simple HTTP server and will serve the content of the `www` directory present on your application repository.

 ## Example setting up a basic OpenID-Connect Relying Party

 To configure Apache as an OpenID-Connect Relying Party (RP), you can create an